nacis/atlasofdesign.org/order/index.md

 <b>The _Atlas of Design, Volume 4_ is available for $35 plus shipping and handling. </b>
 <br>

-*All NACIS members recieve a 25% discount on their orders.
+*All NACIS members receive a 25% discount on their orders.
 Sign in at <a href="http://nacis.org/atlas-of-design-discount-code" target="_blank"> nacis.org/atlas-of-design-discount-code</a>*